ifwoctopi/2025-Fall-Hackathon/cloudflare.md

 - Verify variable names start with `REACT_APP_`
 - Check that variables are set for the correct environment (Production/Preview)

+### Deployment Goes to Workers Instead of Pages

+- **Solution**: Always use `wrangler pages deploy`, never `wrangler deploy`
+- Check that you're using the correct command in your CI/CD pipeline
+- The `wrangler.toml` file is optional for Pages - you don't need `[assets]` section

 ## Notes

 - The backend API (`api.py`) needs to be deployed separately (not on Cloudflare Pages)
-- Consider using Cloudflare Workers for the backend API
+- Consider using Cloudflare Workers for the backend API (separate from the frontend)
 - For production, update API URLs in the frontend to point to your deployed backend
+- The `wrangler.toml` file is optional - Pages can work without it when using CLI